Mueller Counterintelligence Report Likely Reveals Details Of Russia Collusion, Barr’s Letter Appears To Hint

-When Russia investigation Special Counsel Robert Mueller submitted his report to United States Attorney General William Barr on Friday, many of Donald Trump’s supporters breathed a sigh of relief, as Forbes reported, saying that “the pro-Trump spin machine is out on the airwaves,” touting the apparent lack of any new indictments coming from Mueller.
+When Russia investigation Special Counsel Robert Mueller submitted his report to U.S. Attorney General William Barr on Friday, many of Donald Trump’s supporters breathed a sigh of relief, as Forbes reported.
+His supporters say “the pro-Trump spin machine is out on the airwaves,” touting the apparent lack of any new indictments coming from Mueller.

-But Barr released no specific details of the Mueller Report.
-In fact, the letter he sent to congressional leaders announcing that Mueller’s investigation was complete may have contained a string hint that the report contains details of Russia’s interference in the 2016 presidential election that could point straight to collusion between Russia and the Trump campaign, according to a column written by former federal prosecutor Harry Litman, and published by The Washington Post.
+But Barr released no specific details of the Mueller report.
+In fact, the letter he sent to congressional leaders announcing that Mueller’s investigation was complete may have contained a strong hint that the report contains details of Russia’s interference in the 2016 presidential election that could point straight to collusion between Russia and the Trump campaign, according to a column written by former federal prosecutor Harry Litman, and published by The Washington Post.

 Litman noted that there is “some understandable concern” that Mueller’s still-secret report “consists of only the sketchiest information” focusing solely on the narrow issue of why Mueller chose to indict certain individuals and declined to indict others.
-But Barr’s letter, reported upon earlier by Inquisitr, also “hints at a more detailed set of conclusions,” Litman wrote, by stating in its very first line that Mueller has “concluded his investigation of Russian interference in the 2016 election.”
+But Barr’s letter, reported upon earlier by The Inquisitr, also “hints at a more detailed set of conclusions,” Litman wrote, by stating in its very first line that Mueller has “concluded his investigation of Russian interference in the 2016 election.”

 That line, Litman wrote, refers not to the criminal investigation conducted by Mueller — but to a wider-ranging, counterintelligence investigation, an investigation that would not result in indictments but would spell out exactly what happened between Trump’s campaign and Russia in greater detail than has been publicly revealed before.
 The counterintelligence investigation of Trump, as NBC News reported, began in May of 2017 after Trump fired FBI Director James Comey, and was picked up by Mueller.